Nimba-Solutions/OpenAPI-Unlocked/README.md

 ### 2. Run `OpenAPIParser.parseClasses()`

-Generate the OpenAPI documentation by running this static method in Anonymous Apex:
+Generate the OpenAPI documentation by running this static method in Anonymous Apex.

 ```apex
 // Basic usage